dev-ambar/udemy_springSecurity_coupon_service/README.md

-Here we are Implementing the JWT with Oauth Spring Security in this implementation we have used Authorization server & Resource server in same project in next part we remove the Authorization server  from  coupon service and create a separate one . resource server still will be part of coupon service
+Here we are Implementing the JWT with Oauth Spring Security in this implementation we have used Authorization server & Resource server in same project in next part we will remove the Authorization server from coupon-service and create a separate one . resource server still will be part of coupon service